Skip to content

 1. The first serious proposal for a Channel tunnel came from French engineer Albert Mathieu in 1802.
 It included an artificial island half way across for changing horses.

-2. 11 tunnel boring machines (TBMs) were used on the project.
+3. Eleven tunnel boring machines (TBMs) were used on the project.
 One of the TBMs from the British side is now buried under the Channel.
-Another sold on ebay for £39,999 in 2004.
+Another sold on eBay for £39,999 in 2004.

-Before the tunnel it took around 6 or 7 hours by rail and ferry from London to Paris.
+Before the tunnel, it took around six or seven hours by rail and ferry from London to Paris.
 Trains can now do the same journey in 2.5 hours.

-The tunnel has become an essential infrastructure asset for tourist, business and freight transportation.
-It allows rapid travel in all weathers.
+But the tunnel has become an essential infrastructure asset for tourist, business and freight transportation.
+It allows fast travel in all weathers.

 How the tunnels were dug